KayWilde/JaMaTo/README.md

 # JaMaTo
-Just another management tool - For managing alsociation data (members) payments
+Just another management tool - For managing association data (members) payments

 This is a project for creating a MacOS Tool for mabaging association data.
 It is focused on Germany "gemeinnützige einetragene Vereine" which means literally non-profit registered association.